pa4prj20kfbp21/backend-storage-js/README.md

 ```bash
 npm run init-db
 ```
+DO NOT run this in production as this clears all the data in the database.

 ## Running the server
 Run the command in the working directory to start in development mode.